So, You Want a Malamute?

 - Poor recall

-- Pair that with their high prey drive, and this breed should NEVER be trusted off-leash (or with electric fences).
+- This is not a breed that falls over themselves to come when called.
+Pair that with their heightened prey drive, and this is a breed that should NEVER be off-leash.

 - Must be fenced.

 - Electric fences do not work with malamutes!
-The momentary pain of crossing the boundary is worth the freedom gained.
+In their mind, the momentary pain (if it's even that, as they have a high threshold for pain) of crossing the boundary is worth the freedom gained.

 - Immense shedding